 At first, I was confused, but then, I began to feel extremely comfortable with myself.
 I haven’t felt this way in years.

 Ah, god damn it, soon enough I’ll not even remember I had this dream.

 I’ll even wonder if it ever happened at all.

 It’s fine.
 It was wonderful.
-Good change of pace for a person who usually only have running thoughts and wretched tv static for dreams.
+A good change for a person who usually only has running thoughts and wretched tv static for dreams.

 The thing is, I never felt so happy in years.
 I was in a stage of pure bliss for a couple of minutes.